Using the Excel VBA ActiveCell Offset Property – 13 Examples

 Code Breakdown:

-• The VBA For Each loop iterates through each cell E5:E13 range.
+• The VBA For Each loop iterates through each cell in E5:E13.

 • Nested into the For Each loop, the If statement checks if the cell value is greater than “$3000”.

-• If the condition holds, ActiveCell.Offset method selects the matched cell.
+• If the condition is met, the ActiveCell.Offset method selects the matched cell.

 • Using the With statement, the Interior.Color property changes the cell color with the RGB function.
 The color code of the cell is RGB(198, 224, 180).

-12. Deleting Rows Based on Condition Using VBA ActiveCell.Offset
+Example 12 – Deleting Rows Based on a Condition Using the VBA ActiveCell.Offset

 Deleting rows based on condition using ActiveCell Offset and Do while loop and If else statement

-We can also delete rows based on a condition (cell value is greater than “$3000”) using ActiveCell.Offset’s Row.Delete property.
+• Delete rows based on a condition (cell values greater than “$3000”) using the ActiveCell.Offset’s Row.Delete property.

 VBA code for deleting rows based on condition

-The VBA code uses the Do While and If Else statements to check the values in column E. If this value is less than “$3000”, then the program deletes those rows.
-It is important to note that i=5 refers to the dataset values since row 4 contains the column headers.
+The VBA code uses the Do While and If Else statements to check the values in column E. If the value is less than “$3000”, rows are deleted. i=5 refers to the dataset values, since row 4 contains the column headers.

 Sub Deleting_Rows()